stonecrusher/stylus-UserCSS/readme.md

 # Description

 This repository contains UserCSS styles for restyling websites.
-Many styles feature options to alter colors or switch modifications on or off.
+Many styles feature options to alter colors or toggle modifications.

 A browser extension is needed to inject the UserCSS into a site.
 I personally use and recommend [Stylus](https://add0n.com/stylus.html) which is officially available for Firefox, Chrome and Opera.